hiclick/hiclick.github.com/fav/photo/docs/correcting-and-enhancing-digital-photographs.md

-# 修图 - Correcting and enhancing
+# 修图 - Correcting and Enhancing

 Adobe Photoshop CS6 Classroom in a Book